Workshop on the Art of Prose for advanced learners

 Participation in the workshop, as in all the activities organized by CHS GR, is free of charge.

-Along with a brief resume, interested parties are invited to submit electronically a sample of writing, preferably a complete section (beginning, middle, end) of up to 1,200 words, entitled "A LITTLE PERSONAL ADVENTURE" written in first person.
+The application deadline was Saturday, March 10, 2018.
+Along with a brief resume, interested parties were invited to submit electronically a sample of writing, preferably a complete section (beginning, middle, end) of up to 1,200 words, entitled "A LITTLE PERSONAL ADVENTURE" written in first person.
 This topic will give the opportunity to discuss during the workshop how a real event can be turned through fiction into a perfect novel.
 Since these are advanced level workshops, it is required that participants: (1) have the ability to write (composition of real life events and fiction), and/or have attended workshops for beginners, and (2) have already written some short stories or have begun larger projects.

-Interested applicants will be invited to commit themselves to attending all of the workshop meetings and be consistent at the predetermined time schedule.
+Interested applicants are invited to commit themselves to attending all of the workshop meetings and be consistent at the predetermined time schedule.

 During the workshop, participants will: